dlpnd/nvr-wiki/docs/Shaders/Lens.md

 ---

-### ExteriorBloomTreshold
+### BloomExponent

-Treshold for the max brightness to trigger the effect in exteriors.
+Determins how far from the light source the dirt particles are lit

 >Default: 0.7

 ---

-### NightBloomTreshold
+### Smudginess

-Treshold for the max brightness to trigger the effect at night.
+Scales the texture so that more of the screen is affected

->Default: 0.1
+>Default: 0.0

 ---

+## Night

+### Strength

+Global effect strength multiplier.

+>Default: 0.4

+---

+### BloomExponent

+Determins how far from the light source the dirt particles are lit

+>Default: 0.7

+---

+### Smudginess

+Scales the texture so that more of the screen is affected

+>Default: 0.4

+---

+## Interiors

+### Strength

+Global effect strength multiplier.

+>Default: 0.05

+---

-### InteriorBloomTreshold
+### BloomExponent

-Treshold for the max brightness to trigger the effect in interiors.
+Determins how far from the light source the dirt particles are lit

 >Default: 0.6

+---

+### Smudginess

+Scales the texture so that more of the screen is affected

+>Default: 0.2

 ---